stat850-unl/project-dalton-seth-kyle/README.md

 farrowings that occur during farm staff hours (during the day) are often better off due to the extra assistance available (less dead pigs!)

+There will be multiple ways to visualize the data, especially because we have several traits that offer variation.
+We can visualize induced animals in relation to onset of farrowing time, and number of stillborns.
+Most importantly, we will look at the distribution of onset time in relation to treatment; simple histograms or scatterplots will be suffice for this.

 ## Group Members

 Dalton: Provided dataset and descriptions of dataset and trial.
 Kyle:
 Added description from Dalton and some formatting.
+Seth: Conversed with group on ideas for data visualization and formatted within GIT.